PLACEBOBRO/QT_CPP_Kniffel/README.md

 - To execute the file run the command "./#nameOfFile#"

 ## Troubleshooting
 - Program won't run: Maybe you don't have root rights.
-Just add "sudo ./#nameOfFile#" to your execute command
+Just add "sudo ./#nameOfFile#" to your execute command (Ubuntu)